Narigo/keepass-diff/README.md

 [my website](https://narigo.dev/) or by
 [opening an issue in the keepass-diff repository](https://github.com/Narigo/keepass-diff/issues/new).

+In general, I'm trying to avoid breaking changes with this tool.
+If you think an option should be added or made to a default, this can be discussed in an issue.
+I would prefer adding an option first and collect multiple of these changes before releasing a new major version with breaking changes.

 ### Testing

+There are unit tests (`cargo test`) and end-to-end tests (`./run-tests.sh`).
+Both test suites help find regressions in the code and should be checked before sending a pull request.

 Password for the Keepass demo files: `demopass`.